UCL/Mac-Support-Resources/Training-Presentation/PITCHME.md

 ### What are we offering for the 'big five'?
 These five services will receive full support from ISD.
 We're here today mainly to learn about how we can better support and troubleshoot these services for our users.
 ---
+## macOS
+In order to support these five services, we'll also need to know and understand how to use the Mac itself.
+About half of our time today will be spent talking about the Mac, about a quarter on UCL services, and the remainder for questions and free time.
+---
 *'True simplicity is derived from so much more than just the absence of clutter and ornamentation.
 It's about bringing order to complexity.''*

 \- Sir Jony Ive, Chief Design Officer, Apple
 +++
 ## Two Simple Resources
+There are two resources we will use for supporting both the 'big five' UCL services and for supporting Macs themselves.
 +++
 ### GitHub
 All the materials you'll see today are hosted on GitHub, where you'll find detailed help and resources for using them: